cn0047/stash/ed/theory.md

 #### Microservices

+Two-pizza teams - where no team should be so big that it could not be fed with two pizzas.

 The less well you understand a domain, the harder it will be for you to find proper bounded contexts for your services.